-Why do you need personalized voicemail greetings in the first place?
+Why do you need personalized voicemail greetings in the first place

 When calling a company outside business hours, you are likely to hear an automatic recording that will inform you what time you should call back.
-And rightly so, as the after-hours greetings are a professional way to let your customers why you’re unavailable at that moment and when exactly they can reach you.
+And rightly so, as the after-hours greetings are a professional way to let your customers know why you’re unavailable at that moment and when exactly they can reach you.

 There’s no single best way to craft an after-hours greeting.
 Yet, there are some things you should keep in mind in order to show your callers that you value their time:

-- Indicate other contact methods, if available.
+Indicate other contact methods, if available.
 Even if there’s no one present to take the call at a given time, there might be other ways to get in touch with your business or receive some additional information about your offer.
 If that’s the case, make sure you include them in your after-hours greeting.
 You can, for example, “redirect” the callers to your website, email, or social media profiles.

-- Make your callers feel important.
+Make your callers feel important.
 Most likely, your customers have a good reason to get in touch with your business.
 Even if there’s no one available to take the call, the caller should still feel encouraged to try to reach out one way or another.
 The worst thing you can do is to waste your customers’ time and keep them from ever contacting you again, which is precisely what you can achieve with generic and impersonal voicemail greetings.
 As already mentioned, you often have only one chance to make a decent first impression — make sure you take full advantage of that chance and personalize your messages.

 Personalizing your after-hours voicemail greetings in a nutshell

-- Take care of the quality of your messages,
+- Take care of the quality of your messages

-- Don’t bore your callers — keep it short, simple and up-to-date,
+- Don’t bore your callers — keep it short, simple, and up-to-date

-- Include all the essential details your caller needs (company name, opening hours, any anomalies at a given moment),
+- Include all the essential details your caller needs (company name, opening hours, any anomalies at a given moment)

-- Explain why you can’t take the call, suggest the next steps and alternative contact methods,
+- Explain why you can’t take the call, suggest the next steps and alternative contact methods

-- Encourage the caller to leave a voicemail, stating their identity and phone number,
+- Encourage the caller to leave a voicemail, stating their identity and phone number

-- Use a powerful call center solution to create customized voicemail messages,
+- Use a powerful call center solution to create customized voicemail messages

 - Get creative!

 Plus, inbound calls can be easily routed to voicemail, allowing your customers to leave a message, which can even be sent directly to a specific member of your team.
 If there’s any new message left by a customer, you will find it right away in the list of missed calls and the voicemail history, available to be played directly from your browser — anywhere and anytime.

 Basically, with the right software, you can use various setting options and make your voicemail more efficient.
 This way, your customers will always be informed and assured that someone responds to their issue as soon as possible, while notifications and metrics will help you keep up with their needs, no matter when they call.
-Make sure there are no calls are left unanswered — improve your customer service and encourage your callers to leave a message.
+Make sure there are no calls left unanswered — improve your customer service and encourage your callers to leave a message.